Animal therapy provides many sensory experiences to support participants to learn more about themselves and the world around them.

 The animal therapy program is available for participants of all abilities and those in wheelchairs also actively engage with the animals at the farm.

-“Our clients in wheelchairs are supported to get up close with the horses to touch their coats and manes.
-There are also smaller animals at the farm, so those in wheelchairs can hold them on their laps and feel the different fur textures and look at their different features,” said Serina, Team Leader at Mt Druitt Day Program.
+“Our customers in wheelchairs are supported to get up close with the horses to touch their coats and manes.
+There are also smaller animals at the farm, so those in wheelchairs can hold them on their laps and feel the different fur textures and look at their different features,” said Serina, Team Leader at Mt Druitt Lifestyle Centre.

 The animal therapy program supports participants develop life skills such as adapting to social situations, managing their emotions and connecting with the outdoors for a healthy lifestyle.

-Mt Druitt Day Program clients, Bruce, Sabrina, Aaron, Jarrod, Minerva, Greg.
+Mt Druitt Lifestyle Centre customers, Bruce, Sabrina, Aaron, Jarrod, Minerva, Greg.
 M, Kristine, Nu’ua, Rachel, Chris, Robert, Tyson and Bree all look forward to heading out to Cherrywood Friendship Farm for animal therapy.

 Dave from Bushbred facilitates the program and provides lots of information and examples of how to care for animals.
 Everyone also gets the chance to feed and walk the animals around the farm.
 The farm is home to a variety of animals including, chickens, ducks, guinea pigs, ponies, donkeys, horses, camels, cows and sheep.

-“All of our clients that participate in animal therapy learn to build skills that they can use in everyday life.
+“All of our customers that participate in animal therapy learn to build skills that they can use in everyday life.
 Everyone enjoys the bushland setting of the farm and engaging with the animals to see how they react.
-It’s a valuable program that helps our clients progress their social and physical skills as well as get involved in an activity that makes them happy,” Serina added.
+It’s a valuable program that helps our customers progress their social and physical skills as well as get involved in an activity that makes them happy,” Serina added.